-Children develop their visual skills as they grow but not every child will possess strong vision.
-A weak eyesight is often associated with either a) near-sightedness (myopia) or b) far-sightedness (hyperopia).
+Children develop their visual skills as they grow but not every child will possess the perfect 20/20 vision.
+Weak eyesight in children often manifests as either a) near-sightedness (myopia) or b) farsightedness (hyperopia).

-1) Eye exercises are safe for children to practise.
+- Eye exercises are safe for children to do.

-3) Even young children can be taught basic eye exercises to improve their vision.
+- Even young children can be taught basic eye exercises designed to improve vision.

-5) Eye exercise are ideal for children of varied ages.
+- Eye exercise are ideal for children of all ages.

-Regular eye exercises help not only to battle eye strain but also improve focus as well as concentration.
-You should help them understand the importance of caring for their eyes.
-Be sure to supervise your children with these exercises in the beginning until they can handle the eye exercises on their own.
+Regular eye exercises help not only relieve eye strain but also improve focus and concentration.
+So, make your children understand the importance of caring for their eyes and encourage them to do these simple eye exercises to improve vision.
+Supervise them until they can begin doing the exercises on their own.

 Make your child hold a pencil at an arm’s length and tell him to focus on it.
 Let your child slowly bring the pencil closer to his nose.
 Make him move the pencil farther from his vision until he can no longer keep it in focus.
 This exercise can be repeated about 9 to 10 times a day.

 Make your child roll his eyes in clockwise direction for a few seconds.
-After this, the eyes should be rolled in counter-clockwise for a few seconds.
-This exercise should be repeated four to five times.
+After this, he should roll them counter-clockwise for a few seconds.
+This exercise to improve weak eyesight should be repeated four to five times.

-Try to make your child flutter his eyelids by rapidly and repeatedly blinking his eyes 20 to 30 times.
-After this, the eyes should be closed for rest.
+Try to make your child rapidly flutter his eyelids by repeatedly blinking 20 to 30 times.
+After this, he should close his eyes for some time to give them a little rest.
 This should be done twice daily.

 Take your child outside when the sun is shining and tell him to close his eyelids.
 Allow the sun to shine on your child’s closed eyelids.
 Instruct him to breathe deeply.
 Do this exercise daily for a few minutes.